Obituary courtesy Kaiser Permanente Southern California Corporate Communications

 Last updated 11/1/2018

-The weekly magazines published in the World War II Kaiser shipyards – Fore ‘n’ Aft for the Richmond, Calif., yards and The Bo’s’n’s Whistle for the Portland, Ore., area yards – offer a remarkable trove of material on home front working culture.
+The weekly magazines published in the World War II Kaiser shipyards – Fore ‘n’ Aft for the Richmond, California, yards and The Bo’s’n’s Whistle for the Portland, Oregon, area yards – offer a remarkable trove of material on home front working culture.
 And what’s working culture without cartoons?

 Labor has always used cartoon art as part of its communications arsenal.
 From acerbic cartoons of the Industrial Workers of the World, to Fred Wright’s iconic art in United Electrical, Radio, and Machine Workers of America publications, to the “SuperScrubs!” comic in Kaiser Permanente’s own Labor Management Partnership magazine HANK, the cartoon/comic genre has always been a popular medium.